LBL-EESA/alquimia-dev/doc/api/APIv0_structures.rst

 Struct: Alquimia Aqueous Constraint
 ===================================

-An aqueous geochemical constraint is a struct with the following fields:
+An aqueous geochemical constraint is a structure with the following fields:

 +--------------------+----------+
 | **variable**       | **type** |